kliment-dukovski/kliment-dukovski.github.io/_posts/2026-07-24-best-solana-passive-income.md

 As with any crypto investment, never invest more than you can afford to lose.

+This article is for informational purposes only and is not financial advice.

 ## Frequently asked questions

 ### What is the safest way to earn passive income with SOL?